ucha-se-2-0/frontend/src/pages/README.md

     /* Some style */
 }
 ```
-### To bind your page to the site export your page's component from `"YourPageFile.js"`:
+### To bind your page to the site, export your page's component from `"YourPageFile.js"`:
 ```js
 export default MyPage
 ```